When is a woman’s most fertile time?

 Does the position chosen for intercourse affect fertility?

 - After ejaculation, enough sperm will remain inside the woman to fertilize an egg.
 Therefore, there is no significant advantage of one intercourse position over another.

 - Fertility treatments can increase the likelihood of getting pregnant.

-- Treatments can include lifestyle changes, supplements, surgery, medication, or assisted reproduction.
+- Treatments can include lifestyle changes, vitamins and supplements, surgery, medication, or assisted reproduction.
 Shop Fertility Supplements Now

 - There are several treatments under assisted reproduction such as in vitro fertilization (IVF), gamete intrafallopian transfer (GIFT), and zygote intrafallopian transfer (ZIFT).
 All these procedures involve harvesting a number of eggs in the hope of fertilizing at least one egg, and then insert the fertilized egg(s) into the uterus.